PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/scene-properties.rst

 The scene has different properties that are not part of the editor or the compiler.

 The properties are shown in the |InspectorView|_ when no object is selected.
-It means, if you click on an empty space of the scene or press the ``ESC`` key, the scene properties will be shown.
+It means, if you click on a blank space of the scene or press the ``ESC`` key, the scene properties will be shown.

 The compiler settings are covered in the `Scene Compiler chapter <scene-compiler.html>`_.